vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 by the followers of the various sects.
 14 The Mausula is here grouped together with the Kāruka, 15 of which Ks.emarāja only notes that it has been founded by someone else, descended in the place Kārohaṇa.
 16 The followers of both sects, whose observances (vrata) deal with a multitude of rituals, reach the worlds of the Rudras Ks.emeśa and Brahmasvāmin, whom the Svacchanda (10.1125) had situated on yonder side of the barrier (granthi), though still in the Māyā Reality.
 17

-Within the Lākula division the Svacchanda seems to distinguish between the Vaimalas and those who follow the eight Pramāṇas, more specifically the Pa˜ncārtha, according to Ks.emarāja; both reach the ¯Iśvara Reality, but the for mer’s highest station is the world of the Rudra Tejeśa, while of the latter it is that of Dhruveśa.
+Within the Lākula division the Svacchanda seems to distinguish between the Vaimalas and those who follow the eight Pramāṇas, more specifically the Pa˜ncārtha, according to Ks.emarāja; both reach the Īśvara Reality, but the for mer’s highest station is the world of the Rudra Tejeśa, while of the latter it is that of Dhruveśa.
 18 The Mathurā Pilaster Inscription of Candragupta II, Year 61 (i.e. ad 380/81, or ad 388, according to Falk 2004, 173) reports that a tradition of preceptors (guru) whose names end in vimala and who may have hence belonged to the Vaimala division, were affiliated to a lineage of teachers (ācārya) that traced its origin back to Kuśika, supposedly the first disciple of Lakulīśa.
 The sacred memory of these gurus was kept alive in a ‘preceptor’s shrine’ (gurvāyatana), where cult objects were installed bearing their names (Upamiteśvara and Kapileśvara), objects which were to be worshipped by the Māheśvaras.
-19 The Vaimalas may therefore have adhered to the Pāśupata school that followed the Pa˜ncārtha doctrine as laid down in the Pāśupatas¯utra (see below, p.
+19 The Vaimalas may therefore have adhered to the Pāśupata school that followed the Pa˜ncārtha doctrine as laid down in the Pāśupatasūtra (see below, p.
 295).
 Finally, the Svacchanda specifies a group within the Lākula division that practises the observance of the skull (kapālavrata).
 This group

 14 A similar hierarchy, though unfortunately without the allocation of the Pāśupata sects by name, is given by Rāmakaṇt.ha in his sub-commentary (upanyāsa) of the (lost) partial commentary on the Raurava by Sadyojyotis, the Sarvāgamaprāmāṇya, reconstructed by Goodall 1998, xxii–xxv.